How to start a Meadow

 “Meadow’ isn’t a very technical term,” explains Wormser.
 “They’re areas that are dominated by grasses with flowering perennial herbaceous species in them that aren’t overtaken by trees and shrubs.”

 Meadows are part of the grassland family, alongside prairies, steppes, plains, and savannahs.
-Meadow gardens, like the Northampton City Hall patch pictured (left), are smaller versions of traditional meadows.
+Meadow gardens, like the Northampton City Hall patch pictured (right), are smaller versions of traditional meadows.

 monarch butterfly caterpillars